Skip to main content

 Expansion to include Intel TDX is on the roadmap, providing additional TEE diversity under the appropriate conditions.

-• Orders are confidential - only the user who placed the order knows its details
+• Order confidentiality - order details are accessible only to the user who submitted the order

-• Matching happens in isolation - the matching engine runs in a sealed environment
+• Isolated matching - the matching engine runs in a hardware-isolated environment

-• The Silhouette team has no access - even the engineers who built the system cannot read data inside the enclave
+• No operator read access - Silhouette engineers cannot read data inside the enclave

-• The cloud provider has no access - AWS cannot inspect the contents of a Nitro Enclave
+• No cloud provider read access - AWS cannot inspect the contents of a Nitro Enclave

 Verifiable Execution